godeploy/MCW-Case-Studies/docs/Business continuity and disaster recovery.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: Respond to the following questions:

 *Provide an overview of the technologies and the implementation at a high-level.
 How will you use Azure's BCDR technologies to meet the Customer's needs?*